 With each new sexual exposure, you can pick up any number of the HPVs.
 The more partners you have, the more likely you are to have many different types of HPV and to have HPV persist.
 People who have had the most partners are the ones most likely to have a recurrence of HPV in later life, even though they may not be acquiring any new viruses.

-HPV and Cancer Cancer usually takes many years to develop after a person acquires HPV.
+HPV and Cancer Cancer usually takes more than ten years to develop after a person acquires HPV.
 While HPV infection can cause anal cancer, most people who are infected with HPV do not get anal cancer.
 Women infected with the high cancer risk types 16, 18, 52 and 59 are the ones most likely to have abnormal PAP smears and be at higher risk for cervical cancer.

 How to Avoid HPV